tiyd-rails-2015-01/health_tracker/README.md

 ### Deliverables

-* **A github organization.** Create an organization in github to represent your team for this project.
+* $$$ A github organization.** Create an organization in github to represent your team for this project.
 Give all team members full rights.
-* **A Repository.** Fork this repository to your own github organization's account.
+* $$$ A Repository.** Fork this repository to your own github organization's account.
 In just this case, your repository should have multiple branches (that is, don't delete them after merging).
-* **A README.** Wipe out this README and write your own.
+* A README.** Wipe out this README and write your own.
-* **A Working Rails App.**
+* A Working Rails App.**

-### Requirements

-* At least one of your routes should have been written manually by one of the team members (rather than the generators).
+* $$$At least one of your routes should have been written manually by one of the team members (rather than the generators).
-* During development, the application should have a number of points in time in which there are no known bugs.
+* $$$During development, the application should have a number of points in time in which there are no known bugs.
 If you have links that go nowhere, pages that don't work, or random errors you can't explain, DON'T move on to the next feature.
 Fix the bugs first, clean up the links, and get it in a solid state.
 Then put `#shipit` somewhere in the commit message and move on to the next feature.
 I'll check your commits to see how many times you've been shippable.

 ## Normal Mode

-Build an application which lets you enter and review information about your health and activity.
-You should be able to enter all four of these pieces of information (and each will correspond to its own data table):

-* Weight
-* Steps Taken
-* Calories Consumed
-* Exercises Performed
+*

-The forms for viewing and entering these pieces of information can look however you'd like them to, but the user will need to be able to access your application by going to the root address (e.g. `http://simmering-plateau.herokuapp.com/`) and then following links to get to the other pages.

-There are a few other minor requirements.

-* Each of these measurements should be for a particular date.
-* You should not be able to enter two weight measurements for the same date.
-* You should be able to enter multiple records for steps taken, calories consumed, and exercises performed for the same date.
 * Each exercise performed should have a number of calories burned.

 ## Hard Mode